Dear Money Adventurer,

-- Money is a difficult subject for a lot of folks–tough love is not the answer.
+- Money is a difficult subject for a lot of folks, and tough love is not the answer.
 If we want to create a genuinely healthy and sustainable relationship with money, we need to foster a safe space for healing, growth, and deeper self-knowing.
 That means showing up with love, grace, and compassion for ourselves and where we’re coming from.
 Please, please be gentle with yourself here.
 In reality, this is not as simple as it sounds.
 Please notice when you find yourself going down the self-critical road, and practice adding in some extra grace and compassion towards yourself and your money patterns.
 Your future self will thank you.

-- Most of us never received an education in financial literacy or emotional literacy.
-No matter what background we come from.
-Yet our experiences and emotions around money shape our perceptions, opportunities, and our lives.
+- Most of us never received an education in financial literacy or emotional literacy, no matter what background we come from.
+Yet, our experiences and emotions around money shape our perceptions, opportunities, and our lives.
 So we need to develop the skills, tools, and language to unpack these emotions and explore our relationship with money.
 This is why I created my 3-phase Art of Money methodology, weaving together the practical, personal, emotional, psychological, and somatic – creating a comprehensive framework to support you every step of the way.
-Some of us need a more practical approach, others are looking for more psychological understanding, while still others need the outlet of a body-based practice, or a combination of all of the above!
+Some of us need a more practical approach, others are looking for more psychological understanding, while still others need the outlet of a body-based practice, or a combination of all of the above.
 Every one of us is on our own unique journey, which is part of the beauty of this work.

 - Your body has a lot to say about money.
-The anxious butterflies in your stomach when you log in to check your bank accounts, the hot rush of fear when it’s time to talk finances with your honey, that scattered sensation that seems to crop up every time you have a meeting with your accountant – these physical responses are powerful messengers from your body.
+The anxious butterflies in your stomach when you log in to check your bank accounts, the hot rush of feel when it’s time to talk finances with your honey, or that scattered sensation that seems to crop up every time you have a meeting with your accountant – these physical responses are powerful messengers from your body.
 This is why somatic tools, like the body check-in, are essential in money and life.
 When we learn to sit with these sensations instead of resisting them, we reconnect with our bodies, grounding ourselves in the wisdom and new depths of self-knowing they have to share.

 - Trust your timing.
 Not anyone else’s.
 Especially with money.
 It’s easy to get caught up in comparison and carefully curated social media feeds and feel like you’re falling behind.
 This is not a race.
 There is no template, no “right way,” no quick fixes.
 This money journey is uniquely, intimately, and wholly your own.
 Only you can decide what is right and best for you.
 And here you are, showing up with authenticity, aligning yourself with your values, and taking the next step, forging your own way.
-So beautifully brave.
+This is so beautifully brave.
 Honor your own pace.
 Celebrate it!
 Your timing is perfect.
 I promise.

 - Give yourself the support you need.
 You don’t have to do it all yourself.
 Hire a support team – you can’t be the expert at everything.
 Asking for help and allowing yourself to receive support can be deeply healing AND empower your growth and understanding.
 It can be overwhelming to try and figure out whether you need an accountant, a bookkeeper, a financial coach, or a financial planner, so here’s a guide to help you understand the different players on your financial team.
 This is a loving reminder that you are worthy of support.

 - Have Compassion for your so-called money mistakes.
 Please, I urge you: have compassion for your past decisions and behaviors.
 Even the “mistakes.”
-After all: what’s the point in trying to update your financial life if you feel aggressive and critical toward yourself the whole time?
+After all: what’s the point in trying to update your financial life if you feel critical toward yourself the whole time?
 We’ve all made money “mistakes.”
 We’re all works in progress and mistakes made are lessons learned.
 Remember that you did the best you could with what you had in the moment.
 Those so-called mistakes offer a portal for growth, reflection, and deeper awareness of your values and priorities.
 Instead of beating yourself up for not knowing better, or doing better, offer yourself some loving grace, compassion, and forgiveness.
 Celebrate every baby step, brave leap, and lesson learned along the way.

 Even when it feels like everyone except you learned about money and knows what they’re doing – it’s simply not true.
 Each and every one of us is constantly learning, forging our own paths as this journey unfolds before us, growing along the way.